TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 In this version, if you haven't loaded any other stylesheets, the library will automatically load the new default stylesheet (`uib-brand.css`).

+> [!NOTE]
-!> Note that using this auto-load feature may result in a flash of an unformatted page before the styles are loaded and applied.
+> Using this auto-load feature may result in a flash of an unformatted page before the styles are loaded and applied.
 So it is still recommended to load the stylesheet manually in the head section of your HTML.
 That will avoid the unstyled flash.

 If you are trying to load the default CSS and can't find the correct URL, try removing the style link from your HTML and check what the client loads in the browsers dev tools network tab.